5000, Clinical Guidelines

 The Texas Medical Disclosure Panel (TMDP) was established by the Texas Legislature to:

-• Determine which risks and hazards related to medical care and surgical procedures must be disclosed by health care providers or physicians to their patients or persons authorized to consent for their patients; and
+• determine the risks and hazards for medical care and surgical procedures that must be disclosed by health care providers or physicians to their patients or persons authorized to consent for their patients; and

 5140 Consent for Services Provided to Minors